 Students arriving by van or bus will be met by a paraprofessional and released from the van or bus starting at 8:30 a.m.
-Grades Early K - 4 will enter through the North entrance and proceed to their neighborhood.
-Breakfast is available for all students starting at 8:30 am.
+Children arriving on buses or vans will enter through the North entrance and proceed to their neighborhood.
+Breakfast is available for all students starting at 8:30 a.m.
 Students may enter their classrooms at 8:35 a.m.
-If students have a music lesson they will depart the van or bus slightly before 8:30 and go directly to the lesson.
+If students have a music lesson at 8:30 a.m. they will depart the van and go directly to the lesson.
 The music teacher will take attendance.